Isaac Cuenca: Barcelona

 Cuenca made his official debut for Barça B on 4 September 2011, playing the last 29 minutes in a 4–0 away win against FC Cartagena and scoring the last goal of the match.
-On 19 October he made his first official appearance for the main squad, coming on as a substitute for David Villa in the dying minutes of a 2–0 home victory over FC Viktoria Plzeň in the season's UEFA Champions League.
+On 19 October he made his first official appearance for the main squad, coming on as a substitute for David Villa in the dying minutes of the 2–0 home victory over FC Viktoria Plzeň in the group stage of the UEFA Champions League.

-On 25 October 2011, after another game on the bench, Cuenca made his La Liga debut, playing the full 90 minutes and being booked in a 1–0 away win against Granada CF. Four days later, again as a starter, he scored in a 5–0 home rout of RCD Mallorca, assisted by Adriano.
+On 25 October 2011, after another game on the bench, Cuenca made his La Liga debut, playing the full 90 minutes and being booked in a 1–0 away defeat of Granada CF. Four days later, again as a starter, he scored in a 5–0 home rout of RCD Mallorca, assisted by Adriano.

-On 3 December 2011, Cuenca netted his second league goal, playing the entire 5–0 home win against Levante UD.
-On 31 January 2012 he signed a contract extension, keeping him at the club until June 2015, and also switched permanently to the first team, being assigned jersey number 23.
+On 3 December 2011, Cuenca netted his second league goal, playing the entire 5–0 home win over Levante UD.
+On 31 January 2012 he signed a contract extension, keeping him at the club until June 2015, and also switched permanently to the first team.

 Cuenca spent the first half of 2012–13 nursing a knee injury.
 On 31 January 2013, he was loaned to Eredivisie side AFC Ajax until 30 June.
 He was given the number 11 shirt, which was previously worn by Lorenzo Ebecilio; that jersey, however, was reserved for league and Dutch Cup matches, while he wore number 28 in the team run in the UEFA Europa League, as Ebecilio had already made continental appearances with the club wearing the former number during the campaign.

 Cuenca made his debut for his new team 10 February 2013, against Roda JC Kerkrade at the Amsterdam Arena, assisting Daley Blind in his first ever goal for Ajax as the match ended in a 1–1 draw.
 However, in March, he suffered another knee injury, being sidelined for a further four months; he underwent surgery in early June, returning to training in October.

 Deportivo

-On 10 July 2014, Cuenca and Barcelona reached an agreement to terminate the player's contract, due to expire in June 2015, due to technical reasons.
-Late in the same day, he signed a one-year deal with fellow league team Deportivo de La Coruña.
+On 9 July 2014, Cuenca and Barcelona reached an agreement to terminate the player's contract, due to expire in June 2015, due to technical reasons.
+Later that day, he signed a one-year deal with Deportivo de La Coruña in the same league.

-Cuenca made his debut for the club on 23 August 2014, replacing Toché in a 2–1 away loss to Granada, and scored his first goal eight days later, netting a last-minute equalizer in a 2–2 home draw against Rayo Vallecano.
+Cuenca made his debut for the club on 23 August 2014, replacing Toché in a 2–1 away loss to Granada, and scored his first goal eight days later, a last-minute equaliser in the 2–2 home draw against Rayo Vallecano.
 The Galicians went on to narrowly avoid relegation, with him starting in 14 of his appearances.